VenkatPhanindraP/VenkatPhanindraP/README.md

 # 👋 Hi, I'm Venkat Phanindra Pasunooru

 🎯 Data Engineer | Data Analyst | Turning Data into Insights
-📍 Based in the USA | Open to Remote/Hybrid Roles
+📍 Based in the USA | Open to Work

 ---